srikanth-madiri/Youtube-automated_search/README.md

 How to run ?

-$ scrapy crawl youtube -a video="mit introduction to algorithms"
+$ scrapy crawl youtube -a video="MIT introduction to algorithms"

---It will open Google Chrome and load youtube for you and seraches for "MIT introduction to algorithms" and plays the playlist for you
+--It will open Google Chrome and load youtube for you and seraches for "MIT introduction to algorithms" and plays the playlist for you...